mlflow/mlflow/docs/source/rest-api.rst

 | ``2.0/preview/mlflow/runs/log-metric`` | ``POST``    |
 +----------------------------------------+-------------+

-Log a metric for a run (e.g. ML model accuracy).
+Log a metric for a run.
 A metric is a key-value pair (string key, float value) with an associated timestamp.
+Examples include the various metrics that represent ML model accuracy.
-Within a run, a metric may be logged multiple times.
+A metric can be logged multiple times.